Guides Voicemail

 When no one answers a call in time, the caller is sent to voicemail.
 They can leave a recorded message that your team can listen to later.

-For operators: configuring voicemail
+For admins: configuring voicemail

 In Settings, you will find two voicemail options: